chaitanyapadalkar/Cloud-Resume-Challenge-Azure/README.md

 - Implemented CI/CD workflows for both backend and frontend using GitHub Actions.
 Automatic testing, packaging, and deployment on every code change.

 ### 14. Blog Post
-- Linked a [blog post](#) in the resume, sharing insights and lessons learned during the project.
+- Linked a in the resume, sharing insights and lessons learned during the project.

 ## Getting Started

 1. Clone this repository.
-2. Follow the steps in the [Azure Cloud Resume Challenge Guidebook](#) for detailed instructions.
-3. Customize the resume with your information.
+2. Customize the resume with your information.
-4. Deploy the static website and API on Azure following the provided guidelines.
+3. Deploy the static website and API on Azure following the provided guidelines.
-5. Access your resume at your custom DNS domain.
+4. Access your resume at your custom DNS domain.

 ## Technologies Used